adnv3k/PoE2-AutoFlask/README.md

 - `mana_bar`: Normalized coordinates of mana bar (set during calibration)

 ### Cooldowns
-- `health_potion`: Cooldown time for health flasks in seconds (default: 4.0)
+- `health_potion`: Cooldown time for health flasks in seconds (default: 2.0)
-- `mana_potion`: Cooldown time for mana flasks in seconds (default: 7.0)
+- `mana_potion`: Cooldown time for mana flasks in seconds (default: 4.0)

+### Debug
+- `enabled`: Whether debug mode is enabled (default: false)

 ## How It Works

 1. The script captures small regions of your screen where the health and mana bars are located
-2. It uses color detection to determine the fill percentage of each bar
+2. It uses enhanced color detection algorithms to determine the fill percentage of each bar
+3. A verification system double-checks critical readings to prevent false triggers
-3. When levels fall below the configured thresholds, it simulates keystrokes to use the appropriate flask
+4. When levels fall below the configured thresholds, it simulates keystrokes to use the appropriate flask
-4. The system respects cooldown times to prevent wasteful flask usage
+5. The system respects cooldown times to prevent wasteful flask usage
+6. All actions are logged for troubleshooting and analysis

 ## Calibration

-The calibration process is interactive:
+The calibration process has been enhanced:

 1. Press 'C' to start calibration
 2. Follow the on-screen instructions to identify your health and mana bars
+3. The system will automatically refine the positions for optimal detection
+4. Test readings are displayed immediately to verify calibration accuracy
-3. The configuration is saved automatically
+5. The configuration is saved automatically

+## Logging

+The utility now includes comprehensive logging:

+- All events are logged to timestamped files in the `logs` directory
+- Critical errors are prominently displayed in the console
+- In debug mode, screenshots of health/mana bar readings are saved to the `debug` directory
+- Log files can be used to analyze and troubleshoot detection issues

 ## Legal Notice